Self and mixed delta-moves on algebraically split links: Delta-Splitting Number

 First observe that given the components $L_i$ and $L_j$ in $L$, we can deform them so that the components intersect in pairs of clasps such that the difference between clasps contributing +1 as those clasps contributing -1 to the linking number is $\lambda_{ij}$.
 If there exists both positive and negative clasps, we can arrange the diagram such that two clasps with opposite contributions to linking number are adjacent to each other, possibly with other clasps representing intersections of the component with itself or other components between the claps, as in Figure \ref{fig:clasp_link}.a.

 We can move a clasp between different components over another clasp using a single mixed-$\Delta$ move, as in Figure \ref{fig:clasp_move}.
-Repeated application of this move allows us to move the opposite clasp adjacent to each other with no other clasps between them as in Figure \ref{fig:clasp_link}.b and \ref{fig:clasp_link}.c.
+Repeated application of this move allows us to move any pairs of positive and negative clasps adjacent to each other with no other clasps between them as in Figure \ref{fig:clasp_link}.b and \ref{fig:clasp_link}.c.
 The two clasps then cancel, as in Figure \ref{fig:clasp_link}.d.

 We can repeat this process until all clasps between $L_i$ or $L_j$ are negative or positive.
 But then there are exactly $|\lambda_{ij}|$ such clasps, the sign of which is determined by the sign of $\lambda_{ij}$.
-Hence, we have transformed $L$ into $J$ via mixed $\Delta$-moves. \end{proof}
+Hence, we have transformed $L$ into $S$ via mixed $\Delta$-moves. \end{proof}

-\begin{corollary} A link $L$ is mixed $\Delta$-equivalent to a split link if and only if $L$ is an algebraically split link. \end{corollary}
+Recall that an algebraically split link is a link with pairwise vanishing splitting number.
+Thus it follows: \begin{corollary} A link $L$ is mixed $\Delta$-equivalent to a split link if and only if $L$ is an algebraically split link. \end{corollary}

-Since we are restricting to mixed $\Delta$-moves, we have $sp^{m\Delta}(L)\geq sp^{\Delta}(L)$.
-As a mixed $\Delta$-move does not change the knot type of any of the components of the link, the split link obtained by mixed $\Delta$-moves on $L$ will be the disjoint union of the components of $L$.\\
+Hence the mixed $\Delta$-splitting number, denoted $sp^{m\Delta}(L)$, is well-defined for an algebraically split link $L$.
+And since mixed $\Delta$-moves are a subset of $\Delta$-moves more generally (self or mixed), we have $sp^{m\Delta}(L)\geq sp^{\Delta}(L)$.
+And as a mixed $\Delta$-move does not change the knot type of any of the components of the link, the split link obtained by mixed $\Delta$-moves on $L$ will be the disjoint union of the components of $L$.\\

 \begin{proposition} Given an algebraically split link $L$, \end{proposition} \begin{proof} Let $S$ denote the split link comprising the disjoint union of the components of $L$.
 Then,

 \end{proof}

 \begin{example}